Limits to the validity of gravitational redshift as a quantum-optical multimode mixer: Considerations and outlook

-Finally, it is also important to briefly outline potential avenues for testing the effects predicted here.
-One such avenue of study is to provide an analogue model to mimic the effect without needing a derivation from first principles, where a simple scenario is devised in which the electromagnetic field propagates within a nonlinear medium.
-Nonlinear media are known to provide an ideal test-bed for many applications, including studies of analogue gravity \cite{PhysRevD.65.064027}.
-This idea would have the added advantage that, if a suitable toy-model can be devised whose predictions match those of this work at least in the weak-gravitational regime, such predictions could also be measured in an Earth-based experiment.
-This would not only reduce dramatically the costs of designing an experiment using conventional satellites, but it would also provide a proof-of-principle demonstration to be used in the design of more advanced ground-to-satellite or satellite-to-satellite experiments.
-Another avenue for testing the predictions of this work is opened by the development of the CubeSat and Nanosat technology \cite{Saeed:Elzanaty:2020,Kopacz_2020,Araniti:Iera:2022}.
-These satellites are comparatively small and inexpensive as compared to their conventional counterparts, where a customaziable plug-and-play approach to the design of satellite and payload allow for very affordable devices with reasonable lifespans.
-Such platforms are already used for different purposes, including quantum science in space \cite{Tang:Chandrasekara:2016,Bedington:Bai:2016,Oi:Ling:2017}, and it can be envisioned that a single photon source with the desired specifications could be loaded on such a device and be used for proof-of-principle experiments.
+It is also important to briefly outline potential alternative avenues for testing the effects predicted here.
+One such avenue of study is an analogue model where the kinematics of a system that is controllable in a laboratory mimic those of interest \cite{Barcelo:Liberati:2005}.
+Regarding the case of interest here, a simple scenario could include the electromagnetic field propagating within a nonlinear medium that reproduces, at least qualitatively, the effects.
+Nonlinear media are known to provide an ideal test-bed for many applications, including the aforementioned studies of analogue gravity \cite{PhysRevD.65.064027}.
+Pursuing this avenue would have the added advantage that, if a suitable toy-model can be devised whose predictions match those of this work at least in the weak-gravitational regime, such predictions could also be measured in an Earth-based experiment.
+This would not only reduce dramatically the costs of developing a first-of-its-kind experiment using conventional satellites, but it would also provide a proof-of-principle demonstration to be used in the design of more advanced ground-to-satellite or satellite-to-satellite experiments.
+Another avenue for testing the predictions of this work has been opened by the development of the CubeSat and Nanosat technology \cite{Saeed:Elzanaty:2020,Kopacz_2020,Araniti:Iera:2022}.
+These satellites are small and inexpensive as compared to their conventional counterparts, and they enjoy a customizable plug-and-play approach to satellite and payload design, thus enabling affordable devices with reasonable lifespans.
+Such platforms are already used for different purposes within academia and industry, including quantum science in space \cite{Tang:Chandrasekara:2016,Bedington:Bai:2016,Oi:Ling:2017}, and it can be envisioned that a single photon source with the desired specifications could be loaded on a CubeSat to be used for proof-of-principle experiments.